 | Ready upon landing | Yes | After going to the store |

-For very long stays or enormous data consumption, a local SIM might be better value per GB, but for the typical trip, an eSIM more than compensates with immediate connectivity and no paperwork.
+For very long stays or huge consumption, a local SIM might be cheaper per GB, but for a typical trip, the eSIM more than makes up for it with immediate connectivity and no paperwork.

 Frequently asked questions